BioinformaticsLabAtMUN/ProNA/README.md

 Enter your protein file: Proteins.fasta
 ```
 ## Result
-ProNA result will consists of:
+ProNA result consists of:
-* Rows (4 rows): sRNA ID, protein ID, Probability of interaction, and Propability of non-interaction.
+* Rows (4 rows): sRNA ID, protein ID, Probability of interaction, and Probability of non-interaction.
 * Columns: RNA sequences times protein sequences.

 **Note: The output is sorted based on probability of interaction.**